litentry/heima/tee-worker/omni-executor/aa-contracts/ERC20PaymasterV1-README.md

 - Verify paymaster addresses before approving tokens
 - Monitor transaction fees and exchange rates
 - Be aware that refunds depend on the beneficiary configuration
-- Understand that native token payments work differently (no prefunding/refunds)
+- **For native token payments**: Ensure your account contract implements a `sendETH(address,uint256)` function\n- Understand that native token payment collection happens after operation execution

 ### For Bundlers
 - Only submit operations from authorized addresses